LucasJMO/E6Plus/prestige_classes/Shadowdancer.md

 **Darkvision**(Su): A 2nd level shadowdancer gains darkvision out to 60-feet, or 120-foot darkvision if he already had darkvision from another source.

 **Shadow Jump**(Su): At 2nd level, a shadowdancer gains the ability to travel between shadows as if by means of a dimension door spell.
-The limitation is that the magical transport must begin and end in an area with at least some shadow.
+The limitations are that the magical transport must have line of sight, and must begin and end in an area with at least some shadow.
 The max distance a shadowdancer can jump begins at 20 ft., and doubles every two class levels, up to 80 ft. at level 6.

-Making a jump requires a standard action, and can only be used once every 1d6 rounds.
+Making a jump requires a swift action, and can only be used once every 1d6 rounds.

 **Uncanny Dodge**(Ex): Starting at 2nd level, a shadowdancer retains her Dexterity bonus to AC (if any) regardless of being caught flat-footed or struck by an invisible attacker.
 (She still loses any Dexterity bonus to AC if immobilized.)

 If a character gains uncanny dodge from a second class, the character automatically gains improved uncanny dodge (see below).

-**Cloak of Shadow**(Su): A shadowdancer in darkness gains
+**Cloak of Shadow**(Su): A shadowdancer in darkness gains a +2 untyped bonus on her saving throws, and concealment, even from enemies with darkvision.

+**Shadow Shield**(Su): A shadowdancer in darkness gains a +2 shield bonus to her Armor Class.

 **Summon Shadow**(Su):

 **Improved Uncanny Dodge**(Ex): At 5th level, a shadowdancer can no longer be flanked.
 This defense denies rogues the ability to use flank attacks to sneak attack the shadowdancer.
 The exception to this defense is that a rogue at least four levels higher than the shadowdancer can flank her (and thus sneak attack her).

 If a character gains uncanny dodge (see above) from a second class the character automatically gains improved uncanny dodge, and the levels from those classes stack to determine the minimum rogue level required to flank the character.

+**Shadow Armor**(Su): A shadowdancer in darkness gains a +2 dodge bonus to her Armor Class.

+**Shadow Skin**(Su): A shadowdancer in darkness gains damage reduction 3/-.

 - | Shadow
 - | ------
-Size/Type    |
+Size/Type    | Medium Undead
-Hit Dice:    |
+Hit Dice:    | 4d12 (26)
-Initiative:  |
+Initiative:  | +2
-Speed:       |
+Speed:       | Fly 40 ft. (good)
 Armor Class: |
 Base Attack/Grapple: |
 Space/Reach: |
 Special Attacks:   |